Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/US labor board investigating Apple employee complaints, as doubts cast on one.md

+<p><em>Update: Gjøvik has said that she disputes this piece (though not as yet specified what elements she considers inaccurate).
+I have offered her the opportunity to make a statement to be added to it, as well as an interview in which to present her perspective at length, and will update with any response.</em></p>

 <p><em>An earlier version of this piece included what appeared to be subtweet about this case, but has since been clarified to be a subtweet about another matter.</em></p>